Bone, Joint and Muscle Conditions

-Pectus excavatum (pronounced PECK-tuss ex-kuh-VAW-tum) is a condition in which the breastbone (sternum) and rib cartilage are formed in a way that causes a dent in the chest.
-It is also called sunken chest or funnel chest.
-Most times, this dent is in the lower half of the breastbone.
-Pectus excavatum may be mild, moderate or severe.
-The breastbone may press on the heart and lungs.
+Pectus excavatum (PECK-tuss ex-kuh-VAW-tum) is a breastbone (sternum) and rib cartilage deformity that causes a dent in the chest.
+It is also called “sunken chest” or “funnel chest.”
+This dent is often in the lower half of the breastbone and may press on the heart and lungs.

-Pectus Excavatum in Children
+Pectus excavatum in children

 Pectus Excavatum at Seattle Children’s